How Law Firms Can Combat IT and Cybersecurity Challenges

 It was an insightful and spirited discussion where we provided perspectives from four different vantage points from a law firm CISO, external cyber counsel, incident response advisory, and technology provider.

-Walking away from the discussion, you’ll get a better sense of best practices in dealing with the inherent challenges of safeguarding law firms, cyber hygiene, IT asset and application visibility, sensitive data awareness and management, threat mitigation and breach remediation, and bridging the gap between IT operations and cyber, security, and risk teams.
+Walking away from the discussion, you’ll get a better sense of best practices in dealing with the inherent challenges of safeguarding law firms, cybersecurity hygiene, IT asset and application visibility, sensitive data awareness and management, threat mitigation and breach remediation, and bridging the gap between IT operations and cyber, security, and risk teams.

 To take advantage of this information, check out the full transcript below or watch the 60 minute video here:

 Learn more about Tanium and contact us with any questions or assistance at [email protected].

 Title: Combating IT & Cyber Challenges Facing Law Firms – A Panel Discussion